-On rare occasions where there has been an incident of extremely poor behaviour e.g. repeated swearing or endangering the safety of others, the Headteacher may decide that a child needs an extended period of time away from his / her class to reflect on their behaviour.
+On rare occasions where there has been an incident of extremely poor behaviour e.g. repeated swearing or endangering the safety or disrupting the learning of others, the head teacher may decide that a child needs an extended period of time away from his / her class to reflect on their behaviour.
 This is known as an internal exclusion and during this time a child will work away from their class with adult supervision.
 The class teacher will be expected to provide an appropriate pack of work for the child to complete during this time.
-On very rare occasions, the Headteacher may decide that a child needs either a fixed-term or permanent exclusion from the school.
+On very rare occasions, the head teacher may decide that a child needs either a fixed-term or permanent exclusion from the school.